Fairness and Bias in Multimodal AI: A Survey

-We captured archived papers (e.g. arXiv) but then thoroughly reviewed pair-reviewed papers that were returned on the first 10 pages (100 links) for each search text and identified the publishers (or venues), as listed in Table \ref{revpapers}.
-We note that the more relevant papers turn up on the first page of the search while the quality of results degrade as one progresses through the pages.
-From the Table, it can be observed that there are 36 pair-reviewed papers on multimodal compared to 39 on language, among the 200 papers.
-We note that Google Scholar sometimes returns the arXiv version of a paper instead of the peer-reviewed version, hence, it's very useful to include the data from arXiv.
-In total, 55 papers were published under multimodal compared to 88 for language.
-Each paper was reviewed for their contributions, including the datasets, models, possible solutions proffered on fairness and bias, and other relevant discussions.
+Finally, for Scholar, we captured archived papers (e.g. arXiv) because, sometimes, their peer-reviewed versions exist but may not appear in the result.
+The summary statistics of the search are presented in Tables \ref{paperlist1} and \ref{paperlist2} while the references to the papers and the link to the search results are provided in the Appendix.
+The useful data from the reviewed papers (or primary studies) about datasets, \acrshort{ai} models, and other contributions are then discussed in Sections \ref{lmms}, \ref{datallms}, and \ref{discuss}, respectively.
+We note that the more relevant papers turn up on the first page or at the top of the search while the quality of results degrade as one progresses through the pages or list.
+From the Tables, it can be observed that there are fewer pair-reviewed papers on multimodal models compared to language models.